Red X iconGreen tick iconYellow tick icon

 • Chelsea Brooke (PhD, 2019).
 Understanding the effect of storage on chilling damage for kiwifruit

-• Ladie Conde (2019).
-Effect of processing on potato and tubers
+• Ladie Conde (2023).
+Effect of emerging non-thermal food processing on the functional properties of cassava flour

 • Jessica Ashleigh Fitzgerald (2022).
 Biochemical and metabolic defence responses to Candidatus Liberibacter solanacearum in potato tubers and the implications for PEF treatment